Seadrill: Why You Can't Expect Massive Downside

 - Exxon Mobil (NYSE:XOM)

 It's tough to gauge the financial situation of Saudi Aramco as the company is straddling its time between a potential IPO, while dealing with OPEC production cuts.
-It's because of these factors and primarily a lack of data on this company, that I can't make an estimate as to when CapEx will be increased or if there's further downside ahead for their budget.
+It's because of these factors and primarily a lack of data on this company, that I can't make an estimate as to when CapEx will be increased or if there's further downside ahead for its budget.

 As for Eni, the massive Italian O&G company, there's an average breakeven for new projects of under $30/barrel.
-Guess what fits right into their project's requirements - contracts with Seadrill because this company has one of the lowest breakeven points for offshore drillers.
+Guess what fits right into its projects' requirements - contracts with Seadrill - because this company has one of the lowest breakeven points for offshore drillers.
 Eni has cut its CapEx budget 33% since the downturn started, but is now trending with positive free cash flow.
-I will say that Eni is the only company I'm seeing that presents any real risk to Seadrill as they've posted negative free cash flow the past three quarters, but that's even quickly debunked by rising crude prices and this company's lowered breakeven point.
+I will say that Eni is the only company I'm seeing that presents any real risk to Seadrill as it has posted negative free cash flow the past three quarters, but that's even quickly debunked by rising crude prices and this company's lowered breakeven point.

-Repsol slashed capex heavier than any other contractor I've seen.
+Repsol slashed CapEx heavier than any other contractor I've seen.
 This was entirely aimed at generating free cash flow and stabilizing the business.
-In Q3 2016, the company had $2.8 billion in FCF and saw a 35% increase in net income YOY.
+In Q3 2016, the company had $2.8 billion in FCF and saw a 35% increase in net income YoY.
 To say that this company couldn't feasibly increase dayrates would be outright false.
 Interestingly enough, this company had -$1.6 billion in CapEx in Q3.
 So, now that financials have begun to stabilize for this company, there's definitely room to increase the budget.

-Statoil, despite their name being listed as their contracted business has resulted in a cancellation, has one of the highest reported FCF levels from Q3 results that I've seen.
-The company reported over $30 billion in OCF and with $22 billion in CapEx, they had nearly $8 billion in FCF.
-Statoil is one of the better managed O&G companies I've researched and they are really only focused on ultra low breakeven projects at the moment, which means that offshore drillers are inherently at a disadvantage with this contractor.
+Statoil, despite its name being listed as its contracted business has resulted in a cancellation, has one of the highest reported FCF levels from Q3 results that I've seen.
+The company reported over $30 billion in OCF and with $22 billion in CapEx, it had nearly $8 billion in FCF.
+Statoil is one of the better managed O&G companies I've researched and it is really only focused on ultra-low breakeven projects at the moment, which means that offshore drillers are inherently at a disadvantage with this contractor.

 As for Exxon Mobil, the worst has certainly passed for this major, as the company has consistently generated positive free cash flow throughout the downturn, with the exception of Q4 2015.
-CapEx is at its lowest level since the downturn, but I think this company will begin to increase the budget as soon as the end of this year as they've clearly displayed they have extra funds - they increased their dividend arbitrarily in 2016 just to prove it.
+CapEx is at its lowest level since the downturn, but I think this company will begin to increase the budget as soon as the end of this year as it has clearly displayed that it has extra funds - it increased its dividend arbitrarily in 2016 just to prove it.

 So, what you're seeing with these companies is two clear themes: the lowest CapEx levels have already been seen and that free cash flow is on the rise.
 With those two themes in mind, it's implied that dayrates should start to pick up this year.
 While not all rigs are created equal, Seadrill should, at least, have a better operating year than 2016, especially if these majors continue to see operational strength.